ishuar/zero-to-hero-devops-roadmap/linux/day-4/user-groups.md

 ## Introduction

 Welcome to Day 4 of the linux fundamentals from Zero to Hero DevOps Roadmap series!
-Today, we'll learn into a critical aspect of Linux based environments: **user and groups management**.
+Today, we'll learn a critical aspect of Linux based environments: **user and groups management**.

 Just like file permissions, understanding how to manage users and groups is fundamental for ensuring security, access control, and proper resource allocation in a Linux environment.

-Let's dive in and explore the significance of user and groups management in our journey towards becoming proficient DevOps engineers.
+Let's dive in and explore the steps involved in users and groups management in our journey towards becoming proficient DevOps engineers.

 ## User Management